LoftusN13/ms3-pickyourpoison/README.md

 - As a registered user, I want to easily log in with my username and password.
 - As a registered user, I want to easily create my own cocktail recipes.
 - As a registered user, I want to easily edit or delete my own cocktail recipes.
-- As a registered user, I want to easily view and edit my profile
+- As a registered user, I want to easily view my profile
 - As a registered user, I want to easily log out from my account.
 - As a registered user, I want visual confirmation of any task performed.